DebasmitaGhose/MLB_Predictions/README.md

 #### Normal Form

 The ER diagram located in the documents folder of this repository helps visualize that this database schema is in the correct normal form.

+#### Model Details

+Training set: Players who have debuted before 1995

+Test set: Players who have debuted post 1995

+We select only those features from the database, where the percentage of missing values are less than 50% of the size of the training set.
+For the selected features, we replace the missing values with the mean value of that feature.

+We then train a Support Vector Machine Classifier to predict if a given player will make it to the Hall of Fame or not.

+##### Results

+Accuracy = 0.9998094875214326

+Precision = 0.9996190113378697

+Recall = 0.9998094875214326

+F-Score = 0.9997142403567647